 If you don't think you can handle the conventional methods of quitting smoking, there are plenty of other slightly unusual things that you can try.
 The good news about quitting cigarettes is that there is no one way you have to do it.
 Some people find success by quitting cold turkey while others rely on certain aides to get the job done.
 The important thing is that you find what is right for you.
-If you are still looking for the method that will work, take a look at these unusual ways to quit smoking.
+If you are still looking for the method that will work, take a look at these weird ways to quit smoking.

 This isn't exactly the weirdest way to quit smoking (in fact, it's probably one of the most luxurious and most expensive), but it can definitely work for some people.
 If you have the financial means to do so, "maroon yourself" by vacationing on a tropical island for a set period of time.
 Strive to vacation on a relatively isolated, remote island far away from cigarette smoke with a very low population.
 Most people can't take off work for weeks at a time, but if you have something in your savings and a few vacation days to use up, book a flight to a tropical island and be a beach bum for a long weekend.